fakrifarid/Streaming-Data-Project/README.md

-# streaming-data-project
-Streaming data generate from python to google big query using pub/sub
+Streaming data generate from python local to google big query using pub/sub